 We spent a few hours every morning exploring the colourful town of San Juan del Sur.
 Every street was lined with cool wall art, restaurants and shops were decorated in bright designs, splashing the town with a zest of life.

-There are also a couple of cool little boutiques with unique clothing, jewelry designs, and lots of surf gear.
+There are also a couple of cool little boutiques with unique eco-conscious clothing, jewelry designs, and lots of surf gear.
 Apparently, Chelo 28 Surf was the first surf shop in town, but now there are tons of others.
-Check out ChicaBrava, and my personal favourite Auric.
+Check out ChicaBrava, and our personal favourite Auric.

 The Party Scene